 Dogs have their own diet that must be followed in order to fulfill the nutritional demands of their body.
 It does not just make them active and strong; a good diet also makes their skin and fur healthy.

 Can I Give My Dog Kiwi?
-Answer: Yes, In Very Small Amounts
+Answer: Yes, in small amounts

 Although it’s tempting for us to share with them our food, there are certain “human foods” that they should not eat.
 Some fruits, for example, should be avoided in them such as grapes and raisins, which have been proven to cause kidney failure in some dogs.